asmaa3107/EmployeesDirectory/README.md

 ### How to run

-- npm run start - to run fronend
+- npm run start - to run frontend
 - npm run backend - to run backend
 - Open http://localhost:3000 with your favorite browser to see your project.
 - Open http://localhost:5001 to run backend json